Combined Pill: The FPA Guide

 • you start the next pack on time and

-• nothing else has happened that might make the pill less effective
+• nothing else has happened that might make the pill less effective, such as vomiting

 It’s very important to take your pill as instructed.
 When taking your first pill, choose a convenient time.
 This can be any time of day.